dgaydukov/cert-aws/files/sa.md

 ###### Kinesis
 It is a platform for streaming data on AWS, making it easy to load and analyze streaming data.
 With Kinesis, you can ingest real-time data such as application logs, website clickstreams, IoT telemetry data, and more into your databases, data lakes, and data warehouses, or build your own real-time applications using this data
-* Kinesis Firehose - load massive volumes of streaming data into AWS (you can configure lambda to transform you data before loading)
+* Kinesis Firehose (near real time) - load massive volumes of streaming data into AWS (you can configure lambda to transform you data before loading)
 Receives stream data and stores it in s3/RedShift/ElasticSearch
-* Kinesis Streams - ability to process the data in the stream.
+* Kinesis Streams (real time) - ability to process the data in the stream.
 Stream for processing data, firehose - for storing them in s3.
 * Kinesis Analytics - analyze streaming data real time with standard SQL